AjayGoel1830/Election-Dapp-CFD-2019/README.md

 A data set of Aadhar card(containing fingerprints) and voter ID card to validate the students.

 Technology we would be using:-
-Azure blockchain,Html,Css,Bootstrap Framework,R language and libraries,Api’s for datasets,Solidity language etc
+Azure blockchain,Html,Css,Bootstrap Framework,Api’s for datasets,Solidity language etc